This easy one-pot cold curried brown rice salad with bright citrus notes and raisins, nuts and cilantro folded in makes a very flavorful side dish.

 Our next-door neighbors growing up, however, were Indian and I could always smell the wafts of curry spilling out of their house.

-But in college for me at Northwestern, I lived with two Indian roommates and once again had the sweet perfume of curry in my life.
+And in college for me at Northwestern, I lived with two Indian roommates and once again had the sweet perfume of curry in my life.

-And I crave it still.
 So I've taken to making it in my own kitchen, like with today's recipe.

-This flavorful curried rice has an entire tablespoon of curry powder that blooms in the oil, onion and garlic mixture, then coats each kernel of rice while they cook up to plumped, tender, fluffy perfection.
+This flavorful curried brown rice salad has an entire tablespoon of curry powder that blooms in the oil, onion and garlic mixture, then coats each kernel of rice while they cook up to plumped, tender, fluffy perfection.

 (If you love these flavors like me, you should also check out my curried wild rice salad.
 So addictive!)